sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

 ## Boundary Enforcement

-Architecture boundary tests in `tests/test_architecture.py` verify via AST analysis that core/, tts/_service, keystore/, presets/, and config/settings have zero PyQt6 imports.
+Architecture boundary tests in `tests/test_architecture.py` use AST analysis to verify that core/, tts/_service, keystore/, presets/, and config/settings have zero PyQt6 imports.

 ## Decisions